-Over 100 delegates attended British Water’s inaugural Women in Water event held in London on 27 November 2018.
+Over 100 delegates attended British Water’s inaugural Women in Water event.
 The event sold out weeks in advance and attendees heard career advice from water industry leaders and took advantage of the opportunity to network at the highest level.

 Advising anyone wanting to advance their career, she delivered a tough message: “Doing your job well is not enough, you’re going to have to stand out and do things outside your remit that make a difference.
 Mottram recommended building as big a base as possible by moving jobs and trying different things.